holly-hacker/OppaiSharp/README.md

 It is "licensed" under the Unlicense, so you're free to do whatever you want with it.
 But giving me or Francesco149 a bit of credit doesn't hurt, and I would appreciate it if you didn't claim it as your own :)

+## Warning
+This repo is not up-to-date with the latest changes to the PP and SR algorithm, and has been superseded by the official implementation at [ppy/osu](https://github.com/ppy/osu).
+Please switch to using it.

 ## Example usage
 v2:
 ```cs